jakedeichert/rovr/README.md

 * [rovrjs.github.io](https://rovrjs.github.io)

+### Plugins

+You can add plugins to the rovr generation pipeline.
+A plugin is a class with one or more hook functions:

+**pre(files, rovr, doneCallback)**

+This hooks into the pre-render pipeline.
+These plugins are ran before rovr-renderer which converts markdown to html and renders react components.

+**post(files, rovr, doneCallback)**

+This hooks into the post-render pipeline.
+These plugins are ran after the rovr-renderer is finished but before the files are written to the destination directory.

 ## CLI

-The CLI is a little uninspiring right now... but this is the next big task on my todo list.
+The CLI isn't much at all.
 Simply build your website by running `rovr` in a directory.
 By default, rovr outputs to a destination directory named `_BUILD`

 The CLI will attempt to load the `_config.yml` and `_metadata.yml` files if they exist.